HOME • BOOKS • LITERARY SERVICES • JOIN MAILING LIST

 "After a week of not sleeping, Papa and I got into the routine of baby care: feed the baby, burp the baby, change the baby, put the baby to bed, wash baby’s clothes, rinse out baby’s bottle, and make more formula, just about in time to start feeding the baby.
 Oh, and that process was in duplicate.
 In fact it was in duplicate with a third kid in the hospital, across the bay.
 I often found that I was still in my bathrobe at three o’clock in the afternoon.
 The witty gay couple with lots of time for canapés and cocktails had quickly turned into two sleep-deprived, middle-aged men."

 The Second Edition of this compelling memoir is a joint presentation of Fearless Books and the new publisher, Two Penny Press.
-Read the first chapter below and check out Kevin's blog on Gays with Kids.
-He also writes a weekly column for the San Francisco Chronicle.
+Read the first chapter below.
+Kevin also writes a weekly column for the San Francisco Chronicle.

 A SONG FOR LOST ANGELS"A man does not have to be an angel in order to be a saint."